daveyarwood/blog.djy.io/_drafts/alda-a-manifesto-and-gentle-introduction.md

     The GUI programs available today do an excellent job of handling these 21st century requirements, but they do so by taking a shortcut -- they skip the "blank canvas" part.
 Of course, when you create a new score in Sibelius (for example), you do have what looks like some empty lines of staff paper, but in fact, this blank staff paper carries a very different connotation than does a physical page of manuscript paper.
 You can't just grab a pencil and start writing whatever your heart desires.
 There are a number of hidden restraints that the GUI application forces upon you.

     This is an inherent shortcoming of any GUI music notation editor; in order to be able to represent your musical score visually in a sane and comprehensible way, it has to impose some restrictions.
-Audio programming languages must also impose restrictions (in the same sense that any piece of software does), but because they are not tied to visually representing your score and maintaining a user-friendly GUI interface, audio programming environments are able to get away with imposing substantially less restrictions on the composer.
+Audio programming languages must also impose restrictions (in the same sense that any piece of software does), but because they are not tied to visually representing your score and maintaining a user-friendly GUI interface, they are able to get away with imposing substantially less restrictions on the composer.
 As a composer, I find this fascinating and inspiring.

 # Setup

+> Note: As Alda is currently still under development, you will need to follow the process below to run it.
+Hopefully the process is pretty intuitive, and certainly feel free to [e-mail me](mailto:dave.yarwood@gmail.com?subject=alda) if you run into any issues.
+In the future, the process will be much simpler, e.g. downloading and running a standalone executable program.

 To get started with Alda, you will need to do two things: